-Note: When the part becomes a PROM, only the cumulative programming of bits to logic 1 is possible if multiple programming is made on the same byte.
+Note: Unless the part has a window for reprogramming, only the cumulative programming of bits to logic 1 is possible if multiple programming is made on the same byte.

 To allow simultaneous programming of up to 4 bytes, they must be in the same group of addresses which share the same most significant address bits; only the two LSBs can change.